yashita25bhi10133-bot/digital-litracy/task-1-presentation/description.md

 Digital literacy is an essential skill in today’s technology-driven world, especially for students who rely heavily on digital platforms for learning and communication.
 As a Student Digital Ambassador, the goal of this task is to create awareness about the importance of digital literacy in a simple and engaging way.
 This task focuses on designing an infographic that highlights key aspects such as safe internet practices, useful digital tools, and maintaining a professional online presence.
 The aim is to make students more informed and responsible digital users.

+For Task 1, I created a digital literacy awareness infographic using Canva.
+The purpose of this task was to present important concepts of digital literacy in a visually appealing and easy-to-understand format.
+My infographic includes key topics such as the meaning of digital literacy, useful digital tools for students, safe internet practices, professional online presence, and email etiquette.

+While designing the infographic, I focused on keeping the layout simple and organized so that the information is clear and not overwhelming.
+I used icons, headings, and short points to make the content more engaging and readable.
+I also selected a clean color scheme to maintain a professional look.

+One challenge I faced was fitting all the important information into a single page without making it look crowded.
+However, using Canva’s templates and design tools made the process easier.
+Overall, this task helped me understand how to communicate important information effectively through visual design.